Game Review: Winter Games

 |

+The main problem is this game just doesn't do the original game justice, only offering half the events found in the Atari and c64 versions and allowing only two players, while those ports let up to eight compete.
+Even on its own the gameplay is poorly done.
+None of the events are anything more than above average, with feh gameplay and issues with the controls.
+The Bobsled controls fine, while the Hot Dog and Speed Skating are a little stiff but still workable.
+The worst event is Figure Skating; it's frustrating trying to get the skater to do anything other than fall to the ice.
 There's no challenge here becuase when you play the one player mode, you're the only entrant in three of the events, meaning you're going to get the gold no matter what you do.
 You only face the computer in the Speed Skating event, and with a little practice you'll have no trouble getting first place.
 The two player mode does add a little excitement, but not much.
-The main problem is this game just doesn't do the original game justice.
-The original Commodore 64 version and the Atari ports each let eight players compete, and the 2600 and C64 ports had seven events to play through.
-The NES port is left with only four events and two players, offering little in gameplay, resulting in a port that's half the original game.
-As you may imagine from this review the Figure Skating is the worst part of this cart and the other three events are mearly average.
 Plus there's no sense of accomplishment in the end.
 Should you go through all four events, it just goes right back to the main menu.
 You don't even get a closing ceremony for your efforts.

-Overall Pony Canyon butchers another classic like they did with Super Pitfall and the result is a very poor title.
+Overall Pony Canyon butchers another classic like they did with Super Pitfall and the result is a very poor sports title.
 Acclaim could have done a much better job bringing Winter Games to the NES, as evidenced by Milton Bradley's ports of California Games and World Games.
-Instead we have a stripped down version of the Commodore 64 hit that just pales in comparison.
+Instead we're left with a stripped down version of the Commodore 64 hit that just pales in comparison.
 Even if you never played the C64 version, you’ll still find the NES Winter Games to be a very disappointing sports game that doesn't even deserve the bronze.
 Fans of Epyx games will want to stay far away from this one.
 Play the C64 and Atari versions instead and put this failure on ice.